 EDFE 130 required semester before.

-Candidates must pass the Praxis or Place test prior to Student Teaching.
+- Candidates must pass the Praxis or Place text prior to Student Teaching.